 But, whether we choose to do so or not, we are participating in public policy, even if we only stand on the sidelines.
-All Americans, being members of "We the People," have an interest and stake in public policy, and can play important roles in shaping the moral, social, and cultural climate of our country.
+As we have argued throughout this study on the Law of God and public policy, all Americans, being members of "We the people," have an interest and stake in policymaking and can play important roles in shaping the moral, social, and cultural climate of our country.